frang4/frang4/README.md

 # Hi 👋🏻

-My name is Francisco, or `frang4` and I am a Computer Engineer passioned about computer science and more precisely _cybersecurity_.
-I am a curious learner and the idea behind this blog/notes is to share some of my work, feel free to contact me.
+My name is Francisco, or `frang4` and I am a Computer Engineer passioned about computer science and more precisely _offensive security_.
+I am a curious learner and I like to document and share what I learn — you can find more of my work on my [blog](https://frang4.tech), feel free to reach out.

 ## Experience